-Unitil Energy - On March 12, 2009, Unitil Energy, with the agreement of Staff of the NHPUC, filed a letter with the NHPUC seeking approval of a change in the date of its annual stranded cost recovery and external delivery reconciliation and rate revision filing to allow for inclusion of updated transmission costs that are effective June of each year.
-Unitil Energy proposes that its annual filing be submitted no later than 45 days before its proposed effective date of August 1, 2009.
-This matter remains pending.

-On May 14, 2007, the NHPUC issued an order opening an investigation into the merits of instituting appropriate rate mechanisms, such as revenue decoupling, which would have the effect of removing obstacles to, and encouraging investment in, energy efficiency.
-On January 16, 2009, the NHPUC issued its decision in this matter, concluding that such rate mechanisms should only be implemented on a company-by-company basis in the context of an examination of company specific costs and revenues, service territory, customer mix and rate base investment.
-On March 23, 2009, the NHPUC denied a Motion for Rehearing of this matter.

 Major Ice Storm - On December 11 and 12, 2008, a severe ice storm struck the New England region, causing extensive damage to electric facilities and loss of service to significant numbers of customers of several utilities.
 An estimated one million electric customers in the region were affected, including all of Unitil's 28,000 Massachusetts customers, and approximately half of its New Hampshire customers.
-Unitil was able to restore power to one-third of its Massachusetts customers within three days, 80 percent of its customers by day seven, and the final Massachusetts customers, including those with individual service problems, were restored by day 13, December 24, 2008.
-On January 7, 2009, the MDPU opened an investigation into the Preparation and Response of the Massachusetts electric distribution companies to the December 12, 2008 Winter Storm.
-On February 23, 2009, each electric distribution company, including Fitchburg, filed a report detailing its response to the storm and outages, and its service restoration efforts with the MDPU.
-On March 25, 2009, Fitchburg filed with the MDPU a second report, consisting of a self assessment of the Company's response to the storm, and a set of specific recommendations to improve its ability to respond to such emergencies in the future.
-Public hearings have been held in each of the electric distribution utilities' service territories in Massachusetts.
-Evidentiary hearings before the MDPU concerning Fitchburg's storm response are scheduled for mid-May, 2009.
-Based on its preliminary assessment, the Company has accrued and deferred, excluding capital construction expenditures, approximately \$10 million in costs for the repair and replacement of electric distribution systems damaged during the storm.
+Fitchburg was able to restore power to one-third of its Massachusetts customers within three days, 80 percent of its customers by day seven, and the final Massachusetts customers, including those with individual service problems, were restored by December 24, 2008.
+On January 7, 2009, the MDPU opened an investigation into the preparation and response of the Massachusetts electric distribution companies to the December 12, 2008 Winter Storm.
+Evidentiary hearings before the MDPU concerning Fitchburg's storm response were held in May, 2009.
+After the hearing, the Massachusetts Attorney General recommended that the MDPU assess fines against Fitchburg totaling \$4.65 million as penalties for Fitchburg's performance during and after the storm.
+Fitchburg has argued that the Attorney General's recommendation is not supported by the evidence, is contrary to the record of the Company's actual performance, and incorrectly interprets the authority of the MDPU to assess such penalties.
+A decision by the MDPU regarding the results of its investigation and the recommendation of the Attorney General remains pending.

+Based on its preliminary assessment, the Company has accrued and deferred as a regulatory asset, excluding capital construction expenditures, approximately \$12.5 million in costs for the repair and replacement of electric distribution systems damaged during the storm.
 The amount and timing of the cost recovery of these storm restoration expenditures will be determined in future regulatory proceedings.
 The Company does not believe these storm restoration expenditures and the timing of cost recovery will have a material adverse impact on the Company's financial condition or results of operations.

-This matter remains pending.
+Fitchburg - Electric Division - On November 26, 2008, Fitchburg submitted its annual reconciliation of costs and revenues for Transition, Transmission, Standard Offer Service, and Default Service filed under its restructuring plan (the Annual Reconciliation Filing).
+The rates were approved effective January 1, 2009, subject to reconciliation pursuant to the MDPU's investigation.
+This matter remains pending before the MDPU.

 Fitchburg - Gas Operations - On March 12, 2009, the MDPU opened an investigation into Fitchburg's gas procurement practices.
 The purpose of this investigation is to determine: (1) whether Fitchburg has engaged in a purchasing program to mitigate the volatility of gas commodity prices without MDPU approval; and, if so, (2) an appropriate remedy, including whether Fitchburg's ratepayers are entitled to reimbursement for any gas supply costs that are higher than they would have been absent such purchasing program.
 The Company believes that its gas procurement practices have been and remain in compliance and consistent with all relevant MDPU rules and orders and Massachusetts law, and does not believe that the investigation will have a material adverse impact upon the Company's financial condition or the results of its operations.
+Evidentiary hearings were concluded in June 2009.
+The Massachusetts Attorney General, an intervener in the MDPU investigation, has argued that Fitchburg was required to obtain MDPU approval of its gas purchasing program, and has recommended that Fitchburg refund to ratepayers \$863,368 of gas supply costs.
+Fitchburg disagrees with the Attorney General's analysis and conclusions and believes that the refund recommendation is without precedent and contrary to the evidence.
+A decision by the MDPU is expected by the end of the year.
 This matter remains pending.